weka511/smac/README.md

 5.1||energy_ising.py|5.1: Compute energy of a simple Ising configuration -||edge_ising.py|Algorithm 5.5 edge-ising.
 Gray code enumeration of the loop configurations in Figure 5.8 -||enumerate_ising.py|Algorithm 5.3: single flip enumeration for the Ising model.
 -||Exercise 2-2.
-Generate configurations from binary representation -||exercise_5.7.py|Exercise 5.7.
+Generate configurations from binary representation (incomplete) -||exercise_5.7.py|Exercise 5.7.
 Compute Partition function using loop configurations as described in 5.1.3 -||ising.py|Shared code for Ising model: Algorithm 5.2, Gray code for spins; generate neighbours of a spin; calculate energy for a configuration.
 -||ising_enum.py|Algorithm 5.3: Single spin-slip enumeration for Ising model